 Textile display at the weekly handmade markets

 My stall display at the Old Bus Depot Markets has really evolved over the last year.
-I started to use a marquee frame to display textiles on curtain rods, but thankfully that was short-lived.
-I now have several custom-made stands to display my ever-expanding range of felted and woven textiles.
+I briefly used a marquee frame to display textiles on curtain rods, but thankfully that was short-lived.
+I now have several custom-made display stands for my of felted and woven textiles.

 A large mobile display stand, made in May last year, has been a great way to show scarves and wraps of various sizes.
 Rods at three heights, close to eye level, make it easier for people to see every scarf.
-Long dowelling rods, each measuring 2.4 metres/ 8 feet long, are poked through holes at various heights in the two sides.
-There is also a place to store boxes and packaging in the base of the stand.
+Long timber dowelling, each measuring 2.4 metres/ 8 feet long, rest in holes at various heights in the two sides.
+There is also a generous space to store boxes and packaging in the base of the stand, out of sight.

-A recent addition is the stand I designed for my felt vessels, shown in the right of the image.
-This table stand allows you to display various small 3D items in the round and easily packs down flat.
-I like the way the crossed leg structure creates little alcoves for displaying related objects together.
+A recent addition is the stand I designed for my felt vessels, shown on the table in the right of the image.
+This customwood stand is for displaying various small 3D items in the round, and easily packs down flat.
+I like the way the structure creates little alcoves for displaying related objects together.

-Besides my display stands, I have made a few more improvements.
-My three female torsos on stands are no longer naked – they have skin-tight jersey sheaths in a dark blue-grey colour that seems like a good neutral colour to drape textiles of any colour on.
+I have made a few more improvements to my market display.
+My three female torsos on stands have skin-tight jersey sheaths in a dark blue-grey colour that seems like a good neutral colour to drape textiles of any colour on.

-During last winter I used rubber-backed carpet, donated by my mother, to cover the concrete floor and give a bit of warmth.
-I’ve continued to use it as I think it helps to define my stall space and it’s nice for people to walk on.
+During last winter I used rubber-backed carpet for warmth, donated by my mother.
+I’ll continue to use the carpet lengths as they help to define my stall space, and it’s nice for people to walk on.

 Thanks very much Michelle, and thanks for letting me know about the Bus Depot newsletter too!
 I wasn’t aware of it.